Gilvas/Python-Scraper/README.md

 - open the Command Prompt (cmd)
 - type 'pip install pyperclip'
-- check if the pyperclip module has been succesfully installed
+- check if the pyperclip module has been successfully installed

 If you have problems installing the pyperclip module, please visit the [link to pyperclip](https://pypi.org/project/pyperclip/).